 I’ve yelled at my kids not because I was upset with them, but with someone else.
 I’ve focused my anger on my kids rather than on the person I was angry with.
 It’s almost like we don’t want to confront the other person, and instead take it out on the kids.

 Now I try to keep my anger in check and keep communication open so I don’t yell at the kids when I’m mad at someone else.

 Another solution to try?
 Let it go.
-Let’s say you’re irritated at someone else.
-And you’ve had a habit of taking it out on the kids instead of confronting the person.
+Let’s say you’re irritated at someone else, and you’ve had a habit of taking it out on the kids instead of confronting this person.
 If it’s small enough to let it slide, do so.
 Pick your battles to avoid being grumpy with the kids or arguing with someone else.

 How to change: Communicate with the person you’re upset with.
-As easy as it may be to take it out on the kids instead, it’s not effective and you’ll continue to harbor resentment.
+As easy as it may be to take it out on the kids, it’s not effective and you’ll continue to harbor resentment.

 #2: You’re mad at yourself.

-And I was more mad at myself for not having caught my mistake than at my kids.
-Yes, it sucked that they didn’t eat their dinner.
-But I was more upset that I had gone ahead and given them a ton of snacks when I knew better.
+Yes, it sucked that they didn’t eat their dinner, but I was more upset that I had given them a ton of snacks when I knew better.
 Except rather than admitting my mistake, I got angry with them for not eating.